 In many large data centers, an orchestaration solution such as HP Operations Orchestration (HPOO) software, is used to automate routine IT tasks.
 In such environments, the eG manager must integrate seamlessly with the automation tool, so that the eG Enterprise system can be automatically administered via the tool.

-To enable this integration, the eG Enterprise suite provides a command-line interface (CLI) which allows the automation tool/script to communicate with the eG manager and execute simple commands on the manager to perform critical configuration tasks.
+To enable this integration, the eG Enterprise provides a command-line interface (CLI) which allows the automation tool/script to communicate with the eG manager and execute simple commands on the manager to perform critical configuration tasks.
 This integration minimizes user intervention in the configuration of the monitoring system.
 In addition, since commands can also be executed in bulk using the CLI, it significantly reduces the time required to perform simultaneous tasks.
 Administrators can also construct scripts (using any common scripting language) that use the CLI to automate routine administration tasks.

 Bulk updates using the CLI are provided here to solicit customer inputs.
 Based on feedback, we expect this interface to change in future versions of the CLI.